MarieRoald/matcouply/docs/coupled_matrix_factorization.rst

 .. note::

-    If you use penalty based regularisation that scales with the norm of one of the parameters, then norm-based regularisation should be imposed on all modes.
-This can, for example, be L2 regularisation, max- and min-bound constraints, L1 penalties or hard L2 norm constraints.
+    If you use penalty based regularization that scales with the norm of one of the parameters, then norm-based regularization should be imposed on all modes.
+This can, for example, be L2 regularization, max- and min-bound constraints, L1 penalties or hard L2 norm constraints.
 See :cite:p:`roald2021admm` for more details.